Catastrophic Events and Major Claims

 Real-world experience, proven national leadership, full service

 With a legacy of natural disaster-related legal experience stretching as far back as Hurricane Camille in 1969, Butler Snow is a national leader in legal work for catastrophic event and disaster-recovery programs.
 With Hurricane Katrina, many associate its massive destruction with only the Gulf Coast, but this multi-billion-dollar disaster directly impacted numerous other states and indirectly impacted the entirety of the United States.
 In its aftermath, Butler Snow was there.
 We handled virtually anything our clients required during the long-haul process of response and recovery.
+In addition, Butler Snow attorneys routinely respond to and assist clients with industrial and pipeline catastrophes, including explosions, pipeline and chemical releases, and other workplace accidents.
+Butler Snow’s expertise includes managing emergency response, evidence preservation, and related regulatory investigations.

 It was this deep cross-discipline experience that prompted us to develop a 30-lawyer response team specifically to handle disaster events.
 We provide immediate full-service support—with no experience gaps and the bench strength to handle any natural or man-made disaster.